 Dominic stood up and pressed his weight on both hands, over the table’s edge, leaning into her.
 “Gen, you’re hyperventilating.
 Breathe easy and talk to me, baby.
 Whatever it is, I can handle it.”

 She looked into his eyes.
 They were focused, serious, and she got scared.
-She wiped the sides of her nose where sweat was forming.
+She wiped the sides of her nose where perspiration pooled.
 He turned on the air conditioner and shut the door to the study.
 When he got back to her, she put her arms and legs around him and began to tug at his boxers.

 “Make love to me,” she requested.
 It was a distraction.
 She wanted an escape but he caught on.